StardustDL/paperead/docs/getting-started/notes/data.md

 ## Material Description

-`<materialId>/description.md` contains the metadata and the description for the material.
+`<materialId>/description.md` contains the metadata in the frontmatter and the description for the material.

 ```
 ---